FrontenderMagazine/sasstraction/eng.md

 functions (mixins) and other powerful concepts from the programming world.

 Preprocessors cut the Gordian knot that’s formed from the tension in CSS between providing powerful features and remaining relatively easy to learn.
-That ’s why I’m quite happy for variables, mixins, nesting and the like to remain firmly in the realm of Sass.
+That’s why I’m quite happy for variables, mixins, nesting and the like to remain firmly in the realm of Sass.

 Incidentally, at An Event Apart, Chris was making the case that Sass’s power